zenmonkeykstop/qubes-doc.rtd/user/how-to-guides/how-to-use-pci-devices.rst

 imposed by the PC and VT-d architectures may require all functions belonging to the same device to be attached to the same VM.
-This requirement can be dropped with the ``no-strict-reset`` option during attachment, bearing in mind the aforementioned `security considerations </doc/device-handling-security/#pci-security>`__.
+This requirement can be dropped with the ``no-strict-reset`` option during attachment, bearing in mind the aforementioned :ref:`security considerations <user/security-in-qubes/device-handling-security:pci security>`.
 In the steps below, you can tell if this is needed if you see the BDF for the same device listed multiple times with only the number after the “.” changing.